-Each year employees of the district must sign the "KJUHSD Ethical Use Agreement and Release of District from Liability (Employees) Form" (EUA).
+Each year employees of the district confirm they have received the "KJUHSD Ethical Use Agreement and Release of District from Liability (Employees) Form" (EUA).
 This form, along with BP4040, is a guideline for use of technology while employed with the district.
-Please read the Ethical Use Agreement in detail before the start of each school year.
-You're your acknowledgment of receiving this form is your agreement to follow all district policy in regards to technology.
+District employees receive this form each year during annual training in Keenan.
+Your acknowledgment of receiving this form is your agreement to follow all district policy in regards to technology.
 As stated under Personally Owned Devices, employees are prohibited from photographing students on personal devices and from including any such photographs on social media without expressed permission from immediate supervisor.